Stinky shoes?

 Or replace the socks and start fresh.

-Apply deodorant to feet.
-Lume natural deodorant can be applied to feet to help control sweat.
+• Tip 5 – Apply deodorant to feet.
+Lume natural deodorant can be used anywhere on your body including feet.

-Shoes made with synthetic materials tend to hold odors more than natural materials.
-They don’t allow feet to breathe as much, caused feet to stink more and hold onto odors.
+Shoes made with synthetic materials (faux leather) tend to hold odors more than natural materials.
+They don’t allow feet to breathe as much, causing feet to stink more and hold onto odors.
 I’ve noticed my son’s leather sneakers stink less than his pairs made of synthetic materials.

-Allbirds sneakers (wool runners and wool loungers) made with merino wool and my new favorite shoe.
+Allbirds sneakers (wool runners and wool loungers) are made with merino wool and my new favorite shoe.
 I can wear them sockless and my feet don’t ever feel sweaty or stink.
 I will be ordering a pair for my son next (I already own 3 pairs).
 Bonus – the shoes can be thrown in the laundry so super easy to keep clean.
-They also make merino wool socks.

-Rotate shoes.
+• Tip 7 – Rotate shoes.
 Have multiple pairs of shoes so that you can rotate.
 Shoes need a chance to dry out.
 Warm moist environments promote bacterial growth.
-Alternatively, you can use boot dryers.
+Alternatively, you can use boot dryers which is the fast and best way to ensure shoes are dry – boot dryers are also fabulous if you live in a wet snowy climate.

-Use Bamboo Charcoal Bags.
-Use routinely to absorb odors before the shoes get worse.
+• Tip 8 – Use Bamboo Charcoal Bags in their shoes.
+Use routinely to absorb moisture and odors before the shoes get worse.
 We have a few sets and keep one set in my son’s gym back for his cleats.
 The charcoal packs should be placed in the sun monthly to regenerate.
 Replace after a certain amount of time.

 You can use newspaper and crumble it up and place it inside the shoes.
 Use a new piece each time.

-Funk Away Use an odor eliminating spray such as Funk Away on their shoes to kill bacteria which can cause odors
+• Tip 9 – Funk Away Use an odor-eliminating spray such as Funk Away on their shoes to kill bacteria which can cause odors

-Clean or replace shoes that really stink.
+• Tip 10 – Clean or replace shoes that really stink.
 Everything above is about how to prevent odors.
 But if the shoes really stink, then you have to deal with that.
-If the shoes are washable, run them through a laundry load.
+If the shoes are washable, run them through a laundry load following the same above suggestions as for socks.
+If these feet are clean but you keep wearing smelly socks or shoes, the problem won’t go away.